-Composed of an Executive Director, an Administrative Coordinator, along with an Administrative Assistant.
-Directs the administrative affairs of the TSSWCB including the execution of rules, guidelines, decisions, and directives of the State Board to ensure the efficient and effective operation of the agency.
+Composed of an Executive Director and an Administrative Coordinator.
+Directs the administrative affairs of the TSSWCB including the execution of rules, guidelines, decisions, and directives of the TSSWCB to ensure the efficient and effective operation of the agency.

 Budget and Accounting